-- 1. Subject to the conditions in paragraph 3, the Union's macro-financial assistance shall be made available by the Commission in instalments.
-The size of each instalment shall be laid down in the Memorandum of Understanding referred to in Article 3.
-An instalment may be disbursed in one or more tranches. - 2.
+- 1. Subject to the requirements referred to in paragraph 3, the Union's macro-financial assistance shall be made available by the Commission in a single instalment, in the form of a loan.
+The Commission shall decide on the timeframe for the disbursement of the instalment.
+The instalment may be disbursed in one or more tranches. - 2.
 The amounts of the Union's macro-financial assistance provided in the form of loans shall be provisioned, where required, in accordance with Regulation (EU) 2021/947 of the European Parliament and of the Council. - 3.
-The Commission shall decide on the release of the instalments subject to the fulfilment of the following conditions: - (a) the pre-condition set out in Article 2(1); - (b) a continuous satisfactory track record of implementing a policy programme that contains strong adjustment and structural reform measures supported by a non-precautionary IMF credit arrangement; - (c) the satisfactory implementation of the economic policy conditions and financial conditions agreed in the Memorandum of Understanding.
+The Commission shall decide on the release of the instalment subject to the fulfilment of the following conditions: - (a) the pre-condition set out in Article 2(1); - (b) a continuous satisfactory track record of implementing a policy programme that contains strong adjustment and structural reform measures supported by a non-precautionary IMF credit arrangement; - (c) the satisfactory implementation of the economic policy conditions and financial conditions agreed in the Memorandum of Understanding. - 4.
+Where the conditions in paragraph 3 are not met, the Commission shall temporarily suspend or cancel the disbursement of the Union's macro-financial assistance.
+In such cases, it shall inform the European Parliament and the Council of the reasons for that suspension or cancellation. - 5.
+The Union's macro-financial assistance shall be disbursed to the Central Bank of Egypt.
+Subject to the provisions to be agreed in the Memorandum of Understanding, including a confirmation of residual budgetary financing needs, the Union funds may be transferred by the Central Bank of Egypt to the Egyptian Ministry of Finance as the final beneficiary.